irskep/irskep.github.com/content/pages/pyglettutorial.md

     if self.key_handler[key.UP]:
         ...

-Now we can remove the on\_key\_press() and on\_key\_release() methods from the class.
+Now we can remove the `on_key_press()` and `on_key_release()` methods from the class.
 It's just that simple.
-If you need to see a list of key constants, you can check the API documentation under pyglet.window.key.
+If you need to see a list of key constants, you can check the API documentation under `pyglet.window.key`.

 ## Adding an engine flame

 Without visual feedback, it can be difficult to tell if the ship is actually thrusting forward or not, especially for an observer just watching someone else play the game.
 One way to provide visual feedback is to show an engine flame behind the player while the player is thrusting.

 ### Loading the flame image

 The player will now be made of two sprites.
-There's nothing preventing us from letting a Sprite own another Sprite, so we'll just give Player an engine_sprite attribute and update it every frame.
+There's nothing preventing us from letting a `Sprite` own another `Sprite`, so we'll just give `Player` an `engine_sprite` attribute and update it every frame.
 For our purposes, this approach will be the simplest and most scalable.

 To make the flame draw in the correct position, we could either do some complicated math every frame, or we could just move the image's anchor point.
-First, load the image in resources.py:
+First, load the image in `resources.py`:

     :::python
     engine_image = pyglet.resource.image("engine_flame.png")

 To get the flame to draw behind the player, we need to move the flame image's center of rotation to the right, past the end of the image.
-To do that, we just set its anchor\_x and anchor\_y attributes:
+To do that, we just set its `anchor_x` and `anchor_y` attributes:

     :::python
     engine_image.anchor_x = engine_image.width * 1.5
     engine_image.anchor_y = engine_image.height / 2

 Now the image is ready to be used by the player class.
 If you're still confused about anchor points, experiment with the values for engine_image's anchor point when you finish this section.

 ### Creating and drawing the flame

 The engine sprite needs to be initialized with all the same arguments as Player, except that it needs a different image and must be initially invisible.
-The code for creating it belongs in Player.\_\_init\_\_() and is very straightforward:
+The code for creating it belongs in `Player.__init__()` and is very
+straightforward:

     :::python
     self.engine_sprite = pyglet.sprite.Sprite(
         img=resources.engine_image, *args, **kwargs)
     self.engine_sprite.visible = False

-To make the engine sprite appear only while the player is thrusting, we need to add some logic to the if self.key_handler[key.UP] block in the update() method.
+To make the engine sprite appear only while the player is thrusting, we need to add some logic to the if `self.key_handler[key.UP]` block in the `update()` method.

     :::python
     if self.key_handler[key.UP]: